Tusshaar28/House-Price-Prediction/README.md

 - **House Price Prediction**: Utilizes a trained model to predict house prices based on features such as size, location, and number of bathrooms.
 - **Data Analysis**: Includes graphical representations to analyze the impact of different features on house prices.
+- **Dataset**: Contains a self compiled dataset of 17000 houses in Mumbai extracted from magicbricks.com
 ## Prerequisites

 Ensure you have the following packages installed: